 Fang Xuekun said that the People's Commue was a total failure.
 The Great Leap Forward movement gave only empty promises.
 The village cadres bragged about production and sold all harvest including grain seeds to the state.
 In 1959 many people were sick because of starvation.
 Their belly was so bloated and big.
 He almost died.
 People had to mix kaolin clay with little grain to eat in order to survive.

-Seed crops working for the Landreth Seed Catalog Company (now D. Landreth and Co.).
-He remained with the company for illustrate some of the company's seed catalogs.
-He also invented some seed packing machinery, patented in the
+Seed crops By 1896, he had become a photographer and his photography was used to illustrate some of the company's seed catalogs.
+He also invented some seed packing machinery, patented in the 1890s.
+Thamm retired from Landreth Seed Catalog Company in 1903.

 Abstract Or Scope